 Clare’s teaching is principally with part-time doctoral of business administration students, supervising their international action research projects, and supporting them to become scholarly practitioners.
 She has previously led leadership development and executive education for a range of public and private sectors organisations.

-Olga Ryazanova is a Lecturer (Assistant Professor, tenured) in Management at the Maynooth University’s School of Business (faculty page).
-Her primary research interest is in the strategic management of higher education institutions, with the specific focus on the individual and group-level processes that influence organizational decision-making and outcomes.
-Her work is published in international journals, including Academy of Management Learning & Education and Journal of World Business, and received multiple awards from the Academy of Management.
+Olga Ryazanova is an Associate Dean (Strategy & Governance) in the Faculty of Social Sciences at Maynooth University and a tenured Lecturer at Maynooth University’s School of Business.
+Olga’s research focuses on the governance and strategic management of higher education institutions, including the study of research performance and academic careers.
+Olga’s latest projects explore the societal impact of academic institutions, including the impact of academic research on policymaking.
+At the individual level, she currently studies different “flavors” of academic career mobility.
+Her work is published in leading international journals, including Academy of Management Learning & Education, Research Policy, and Journal of World Business, and received multiple awards from the Academy of Management.

-Olga is teaching different “flavors” of management and strategy, with the particular focus on teaching large classes of undergraduate students.
-At her institution, Olga has been proactive in introducing technology for large class teaching and assessment, and led an initiative focused on peer knowledge sharing among faculty to support teaching and learning.
+Olga has taught courses on management and strategy, with the particular focus on engaged teaching of large undergraduate classes.
+In her institution, Olga has been proactive in introducing technology for large class teaching and assessment, led an initiative focused on peer knowledge sharing among faculty to support teaching and learning, and served as an Undergraduate Director for Teaching & Learning.

 April Wright is Professor of Organisation Studies at Warwick Business School, University of Warwick (faculty page).
 Her primary research interests are focused on understanding the processes by which institutions are changed, maintained and disrupted, with a particular interest in professions and professional work.
 Her research in management education has focused on threshold concept learning and evidence-based management.
 She has published in leading international journals, including Administrative Science Quarterly, Academy of Management Journal, Journal of Business Venturing, Organizational Research Methods, and British Journal of Management.
 April’s work in management education has been published in Academy of Management Learning & Education, Management Learning, and Journal of Management Education.